lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 my opinion.
 I will see how Crystal turns out.
 It has potentials.

 **Update on 2020-05-19:** Added contributed Go implementations.
-More accurate timing for some fast implementations, measured by hyperfire.
+More accurate timing for fast implementations, measured by [hyperfine][hyperfine].

+**Update on 2020-05-20:** Added a contributed Rust implementation.
+Added PyPy.

 [julia]: https://en.wikipedia.org/wiki/Julia_(programming_language)
 [nim]: https://en.wikipedia.org/wiki/Nim_(programming_language)